jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 But what if polynomials had more to them than just that ?
 What if they could be of use in some practical machine learning problems?

 I would like to dedicate this article and the next one to the study of multivariate polynomials and to their applications.
-Applying the ideas from the excellent book [Ideals, Varieties and Algorithms by Cox, Little and O'Shea](https://www.springer.com/gp/book/9783319167206), I'm going to provide a solution to an elementary geometry problem by solving a system of multivariate polynomial equations.
+Applying some ideas from the excellent book [Ideals, Varieties and Algorithms by Cox, Little and O'Shea](https://www.springer.com/gp/book/9783319167206), I'm going to provide a solution to an elementary geometry problem by solving a system of multivariate polynomial equations.

 Therefore, the aim of this 'Polynomial Optimization - Part I' article is to: